MicrosoftDocs/appcenter-docs/docs/distribution/codepush/rn-get-started.md

     public class MainApplication extends Application implements ReactApplication {
         private final ReactNativeHost mReactNativeHost = new ReactNativeHost(this) {
             ...
             // 2.
-Override the getJSBundleFile method in order to let
+Override the getJSBundleFile method to let
             // the CodePush runtime determine where to get the JS
             // bundle location from on each app start
             @Override